-\textit{Introduction}.
-The Mott metal-insulator transition (MIT) \cite{Mott1949,Mott1968,Imada1998} driven by a competition between the kinetic energy $t$ of the electrons and the Coulomb repulsive interaction $U$ between electrons on a same lattice site is a paradigmatic example of the strong electron correlation effect.
-In particular, it has been shown experimentally that the unconventional superconductivity and many other exotic quantum phenomena occur at the metallic phase near the Mott MIT \cite{Imada1998}.
-This is why the accurate determination of the critical point of the Mott MIT is crucial to deeply understand the essential physics of the novel quantum phenomena in a strong correlation system.
+The Mott metal-insulator transition (MIT) \cite{Mott1949,Mott1968,Imada1998}, resulting from the interply between the kinetic energy $t$ and the on-site Coulomb repulsive interaction $U$ among electrons, represents a fundamental manifestation of strong electron correlation effects.
+Experimental investigations have demonstrated the presence of the unconventional superconductivity and other exotic quantum phenomena in the metallic phase close to the Mott MIT \cite{Imada1998}.
+This is why the quantitative determination of the critical point of the Mott MIT is crucial to deeply understanding the essential physics of these novel quantum phenomena in the strongly correlated systems.